aptech/docs/docs/CR-rndBernoulli.rst

 ::

-    //Bernoulli random numbers can be used to model qualitative
+    // Bernoulli random numbers can be used to model qualitative
-    //binary data (i.e., yes/no, true/false), such as marital
+    // binary data (i.e., yes/no, true/false), such as marital
-    //status.
+    // status.

-    //Set the random seed for repeatable numbers. rndseed 723940439;
+    // Set the random seed for repeatable numbers. rndseed 723940439;

-    //The percentage of married people in the population we
+    // The percentage of married people in the population we
-    //would like to model.
+    // would like to model.
     prob = 0.7;

-    //Create 10,000 Bernoulli random numbers
+    // Create 10,000 Bernoulli random numbers
     r = rndBernoulli(10000, 1, prob);

-    //The mean of 'r' should approximately equal 'prob' mu = meanc(r);
+    // The mean of 'r' should approximately equal 'prob' mu = meanc(r);
     print mu;